Best of Ethiopia Safari in 10 days

 Day 3: Bahir Dar – Gondar

-Activities & services: Awra Amba, Gondar, Fasilides’ Bath, Debre Birhan Selassie Church, Accommodation on BB basis at Zobel Resort.
+Activities & services: Awra Amba, Gondar, Fasilides’ Bath, Debre Birhan Selassie Church, Accommodation on a BB basis at Zobel Resort.

 Gondar – Situated southwest of the Simien Mountains, north of Lake Tana, Gondar once served as the royal capital of the ancient Ethiopian Empire.
 Known as the ‘Camelot of Africa’, Gondar is home to the World Heritage Site of Fasil Ghebbi, a fortress-city previously inhabited by the Ethiopian emperor Fasilides.